A7med7x7/ReproGen/README.md

 ---

-### 5. Login to Jupyter Lab and MLFlow UI
+### Login to Jupyter Lab and MLFlow UI

-1. Access your jupyter lab at:  `<HOST_IP>:8888` you can grap the token from running image using the command:
+1. Access your jupyter lab at:  `<HOST_IP>:8888` you can grab the token from running image using the command:

 ```sh
 docker logs jupyter 2>&1 | grep -oE "http://127.0.0.1:8888[^ ]*token=[^ ]*"